hookup culture statistics

 • 93% of hookups with strangers involved some alcohol or marijuana.

-• 31% of hookups that happens between Exes involve alcohol or marijuana.
+• 31% of hookups that happen between Exes involve alcohol or marijuana.

 • Hookups involving Marijuana are most likely to happen between Exes.